whereispolaris/playing-puppeteerjs/README.md

-# Playing With Puppeteer.js :dolls:
+# Playing With Puppeteer :dolls:

-Scraping App that uses Headless Chrome to check for items in Craigslist and returns the information in JSON.
+Scraping App that uses Google's Puppeteer libary to check for items in Craigslist and returns the information in JSON.

 Technologies used: